CLASSES

 ORGANIC ACTING - DON'T ACT: REACT.

 "Acting" is a misnomer for so many people.
-To act as someone else would, divorced from your own feelings and emotions, is the death of any convincing connection to an audience.
-We discuss the techniques used to move away from "acting" and begin "real living in imaginary circumstances."
-By focusing on our own experience, we can take our planned performance and make it organic, real, and relatable.
-This connection can truly electrify an audience.
+Pretending to be someone else, divorced from your own feelings and emotions, is the death of any convincing connection to an audience.
+We will explore techniques used to transition from "acting" and begin "real living in imaginary circumstances."
+By emphasizing our own experiences we can take our planned performance and make it organic, real, and relatable.
+Such a connection can truly captivate an audience.

 PERFORMING WITH NERVES

 If you aren't nervous, then you aren't doing it right!
-But how can we take our nerves, control them, and channel them into delivering a performance of a lifetime?
-We discuss strategies to channel nervousness into a useful resource - giving us the edge we need to overcome its grip.
+But how can we harness our nerves, control them, and channel them into delivering a performance of a lifetime?
+We will discuss strategies to transform nervousness into a valuable resource, providing us the edge we need to break free from its grip.

 EMOTION THROUGH MUSIC

-For musical performances, often people believe they must choose between being an "actor" or a "singer."
-The balance between the two is often hard to define, and even harder to pursue.
-Through specific examples, we can learn how engaging both sides of this coin has advantages we might miss otherwise.
+For musical performances, many people believe they must choose between being an 'actor' or a 'singer.'
+The balance between the two is often elusive and challenging to pursue.
+However, through specific examples, we can understand how simultaneously engaging both these aspects offers benefits we might otherwise overlook.

 A STANDING OVATION, BEFORE WE START

-Often, an event can be made-or-broke before the first performer steps on the stage.
-With years of stage production management, I have seen shows dead on arrival.
-In this lesson, we examine the specific examples improve your audiences reception before they even sit in their seat.
-From advertising to facilities to comfort, focusing on impressing our audience has to start in planning.
-Only then can we truly hope for a standing ovation every time.
+Often, the success of an event is determined before the first performer steps onto the stage.
+With years of stage production management experience, I have witnessed shows that were doomed from the start.
+In this lesson, we will examine specific examples to improve your audience's reception before they even take their seats.
+From advertising to facilities to comfort, impressing our audience must begin in the planning stage.
+Only then can we truly aspire to a standing ovation every time.

 HOW TO IMPRESS THE PERFORMANCE JUDGE

-We develop strategies to constantly impact your performance judge!
-Established in 1938, the Barbershop Harmony Society has a long history of creating memorable musical performances.
-Together we explore the history of Barbershop judging related to performance, acting, presentation, and choreography - seeing how, in the last 70 years, it has evolved and changed to be what we know today - and how to use that to our advantage.
+We devise strategies to consistently impress your performance judges!
+Established in 1938, the Barbershop Harmony Society boasts a long history of creating memorable musical performances.
+Together, we will delve into the history of Barbershop judging, focusing on performance, acting, presentation, and choreography.
+We will observe how, over the past 70 years, it has evolved into what we recognize today and learn how to leverage this knowledge to our advantage.